almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/tech-interview-tips.md

 ## During

+### What's the difference between a technical and functional interview?

+Technical interview assesses your technical skills.
+You will get questions like

+* what is the difference between an integer and floating point number?
+* <a href="https://github.com/almostengr/coding-challenges/fizzbuzz" target="_blank">Fizz Buzz challenge</a>
+* Live coding

+Functional interview assesses the behaviorial and situational aspects.
+You will get questions like

+* Tell me about a time where you had a challenge and what did you do to fix it?
+* What is your greatest weakness?
+* What is your greatest strength?

 ### I don't know the answer to a question.
 Should I wing it or should I say that I don't know?

 It is best for you to say that you don't know.
 You are probably thinking that it is bad that